Saksham-Goel1107/Agentic/README.md

 ## Customization

 - You can change the LLM model by editing the `MODEL` variable in `dev_agent.py`.
-Suugested to use mistral or any other more parameters model for better response and systen specs like use deepseek-r1:671b if you have 1000gb of ram
+Suugested to use mistral or any other more parameters model for better response and according to your systen specs like use deepseek-r1:671b if you have 1000gb of ram
 - The agent is easily extensible for new workflows or integrations.

 ---